WassimMaj/team_MiaouMiaou/index.md

 It's important to note that interest in such a figure does not necessarily equate to support or admiration.
 {: .text-justify}

 Having gained insights into the initial and final articles chosen by players in Wikispeedia, we now shift our focus to the in-game decisions made during the course of play.
+{: .text-justify}

+The graph below displays the distribution of article biases chosen by players during their navigation paths:
+{: .text-justify}

+{% political_bias_repartition_in_the_paths.html %}

+As anticipated, the paths contain a higher proportion of right-biased articles, reflecting the overall greater presence of right-leaning content in the dataset.
+{: .text-justify}

+<mark> ** Do a statistical test ** </mark>.

 Specifically, we aim to explore
 How does the bias of current article impact the next step in the path ?
 {: .text-justify}